moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

 			  self isIdenticalTo: otherEntity resolver: resolver ]
 ```

-For example, on a java model if the kind of the entity is a `FamixJavaPackage``, it will generate a method like this:
+For example, in a Java model, if the entity type is `FamixJavaPackage`, the dynamically generated method would look like this:

 ```st
 FamixJavaPackage>>isIdenticalTo: otherEntity resolver: resolver